adriandavidbrand/ngx-ez/projects/ez-state/README.md

-# EzStoreCache
+# EzState

-A reactive store cache for JavaScript.
+A reactive state cache for JavaScript.

-const cache = new EzStoreCache('your object');
+const cache = new EzCache('your object');

 Update the cache with next
 cache.next('new value');